Pinterest Pixel

 When Should I Use the POPULATION.MEAN Function?

-What is population mean vs sample mean in Excel?
+What is population mean vs sample mean?

 How to calculate sample population in Excel?